 - The library recognizes that some families homeschool their children.
 Homeschool students 8th - 12th grades are encouraged to take advantage of the Young Adult Room for studying, accessing computers and utilizing the collection.

 - While patrons of all ages are welcome to browse and check out materials from the Young Adult Room collection, the use of computers, television, other electronic equipment and other stand alone activities within this room is exclusively for the use of students in the 8th-12th grades

 - Parents or caregivers may be in the Young Adult room with their teens.

 - The Young Adult Room is reserved for teens and those who accompany them as well as those adults interested in young adult literature.
-Adults over the age of 18 not accompanying a teen may be asked to leave the teen area at any time.
+Adults 18 and over not accompanying a teen may be asked to leave the teen area at any time.

 Patron Computer and Internet Usage: